unumdesign/backend-challenge/README.md

 **Learning experience 2:**
 Understand data process.
-In order to be a good developer, you must know the lifecycle of every data/parameter/variable you use and HOW,WHY,WHEN they change.
+In order to be a good developer, you must know the lifecycle of every data/parameter/variable you use and HOW, WHY, WHEN they change.
 This is just simple data process question.
 That's why you must parse all the data you scrape into a readible JSON format.

 ### Instructions:
 Build two routes: **GET:{baseUrl}/user_profile** and **GET:{baseUrl}/user_profile_continue**